Text functions

 Text pattern matching functions

 You can use contains, startsWith, and endsWith to check for patterns within text strings.
-All three share the same syntax, contains({text}, {substring}) and return either TRUE or FALSE.
+All three share the same syntax, contains(text, substring) and return either TRUE or FALSE.
 Regexp is not supported.
-Operations are case-insensitive.
+These operations are case-insensitive.

 Example usages are provided below: